How to Share API Keys With Your Team (Securely, in 2026)

 The contractor isn't in your password manager and isn't going to install one for a two-week project.

 Use a one-time link tool that requires no account on the recipient's side.
-SnapPwd is the cleanest fit here — the contractor doesn't sign up for anything; they just open the link.
+SnapPwd is a clean fit here because the contractor doesn't sign up for anything; they just open the link.
+PrivateBin, Yopass, and Cryptgeon are good alternatives if your requirement is self-hosting under your own domain.

 If the engagement is longer than two weeks, do invite them to a guest seat in your password manager.
 The cost of an extra seat is trivial compared to the cost of a leaked key.